stephenrdoyle/hcontortus_eprinomectin/03_code/README.md

 transcriptomics.sh is the analysis pipeline per-sample

-MuGeCoExDeAn is the R tool created to generae DGE data and explore them
+MuGeCoExDeAn is the R tool created to generae DGE data and explore them, use -h to see options

 Upset plot on DGE data